Work With Me

 My Approach

 I became a therapist because I deeply believe people do not need to carry their pain alone.
 In this video, I share a bit about what drew me to this work and how I aim to create a space that feels calm, respectful, and genuinely supportive.
-My hope is that you get a sense of who I am and whether working together feels like the right fit.

 Why Moss & Stone?